ttaubert/customizable-shortcuts/README.md

 # License

-Firefox Shortcuts Add-on is licensed under the terms of MPL 1.1/GPL 2.0/LGPL 2.1.
+Customizable Shortcuts is licensed under the terms of MPL 1.1/GPL 2.0/LGPL 2.1.